 The 10 Best Under Sink Water Filters

 This wiki has been updated 29 times since it was first published in December of 2017.
 When it comes to the taste and safety of your drinking water, you can't always depend on your local waste treatment plant to remove every contaminant before it enters your home.
 Give yourself and your family the upper hand with one of these under sink filters.
 Many offer multi-stage processes designed to remove a variety of impurities, including lead, mercury, and chlorine.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes